finbourne/sample-notebooks/README.md

 5. Click on the link shown in the console to open up JupyterHub in a browser.
 6. Open the `examples` folder and open <a href="http://localhost:8888/notebooks/examples/index.ipynb" target="_blank">index.ipynb</a> to see a catalogue of available notebooks.

-## Contributing

-We welcome contributions from our community.
-See our [contributing guide](docs/CONTRIBUTING.md) for information on how to contribute to the Sample Notebooks repository.